What Can We Do?

 Rob Chen

-Project: “The Blu Room” is a one-man multi-lingual, multi-cultural theatrical act presented in a late-night talk show format on topics like the generational gap, anti-Asian hate crimes, beauty standards, mental health, and empowerment.
-A live performance of the show took place on Friday, September 23, 2022 at 7:00 pm at Prime Produce in Hell’s Kitchen, Manhattan.
+Project: “The Blu Room” was a one-man multi-lingual, multi-cultural theatrical act presented in a late-night talk show format on topics like the generational gap, anti-Asian hate crimes, beauty standards, mental health, and empowerment – hosted at Prime Produce in Hell’s Kitchen.

 This project is made possible with support from Prime Produce.